wmde/wbaas-deploy/doc/adr/0001-use-gke-backup-for-maria-logical-backups.md

 Google Cloud provides a new-ish [backup utility](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/how-to/protected-application).
 One of the example [Backup Strategies](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/how-to/protected-application#dump-load) specifically addresses our usecase.

-Currently GKE Backup is still in pre-GA mode see: https://cloud.google.com/terms/service-terms#1
+Currently GKE Backup is still in pre-GA mode see: https://cloud.google.com/terms/service-terms#1 which means that it shouldn't be used for personal data.

 ## Decision